Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: Technical Evaluation

 \subsection{Participants}

-We recruited 5 experts through word-of-mouth and mailing lists.
+We recruited 10 experts through word-of-mouth and mailing lists.
 The demographic information pertinent to each expert are present in the table~\ref{tab:participants}.
-The number of participants is in line with prior work that has required domain-experts/teachers~\cite{gong2025callisense,salminen2024deus}.
+The number of participants is in line with prior work that has required domain- experts/teachers~\cite{gong2025callisense,salminen2024deus}.